 Filling a Vital Need

+For the small percentage of girls who complete secondary education, continuing on to university presents enormous challenges.
+Families often do not want their daughters to leave their villages for education in the big cities, preferring them to follow a known path of working in the rice fields, helping with domestic chores, studying locally to get a teaching certificate.
 Most of Cambodia’s universities are located in the capital, Phnom Penh, where there are no dormitories for women.
 Men from poor rural families often live free in the Buddhist pagodas or safely rent apartments.
 However, most women are barred from higher education due to lack of access to safe and affordable housing.
 For these reasons, only one-third of Cambodians studying past the high school level are women.